pluginsGLPI/doc/source/empty/index.rst

 .. note::

    The standard release process will not work on your files directly, it will make a copy in the ``dist/src`` directory before.
-The only exception are the :ref:`MO compiling option <compile_mo>` and the :ref:`minify option <minify>`.
+The only exception is the :ref:`MO compiling option <compile_mo>`.

+In order to check if all is OK before doing real release; create your tag and run ``./vendor/bin/plugin-release -C`` **before pushing your tag**.
+That way, you'll be able to fix potential issues and re-create your tag locally (remember published tags should **never** be removed).

 .. _compile_mo: